endresol/mal3d/README.md

 And at last a public mint.

 For the first 4 phases the reveal should be instant, but for the last two on a set date, and if not sold-out, the remaining should be hidden.

+Staff phase - free - no limit - Must Hold
+Maltar phase - free - max 3 - Must Hold
+Snapshot 1 - 0.05 - no limit - Must Hold
+Snapshot 2 - 0.06 - no limit - Must Hold

+This is all insta-reveal and 2d-3d match

+Partner collection whitelist - 0.07 - tx limit? - random - No Need Hold
+Public - 0.075 - tx limit? - random - No Need Hold

+delay reveal - and safe metadata after reveal.

+either meta data api or contract need to know what nft to show metadata for when some are reveals and others are not.

+// questions
+max per transaction?
+can we mint over mutiple transactions?

+MatchedMint function - price, whitelist
+Staff, WL1, WL2

+MaltarMint function - no price, whitelist, max pr wallet

+PartnerMint function - price, collection whitelist, max pr wallet

+PublicMint function - price, no whitelist, max pr wallet